lkilcommons/geospacepy-lite/README.md

 ### SPHERICAL_GEOMETERY ###

-Calculations (distances,areas,integrals) over the surface of a sphere
+Calculations on the surface of a sphere:

+* Great circle distance between two lat/lon points
+* Midpoint between two lat/lon points on a great circle
+* Area of a spherical 'rectangle'
+* Surface integral of data on a regular lat/lon grid

 ### SATPLOTTOOLS ###